 A new application of proven water-treatment technologies is offering Northern Nevada an opportunity to both lead and benefit from the water-reuse revolution sweeping the western United States.
-The project is the Advanced Purified Water Facility at American Flat (APW Facility); it would be the first indirect potable reuse project in Nevada.
+The project is the Advanced Purified Water Facility at American Flat (APW Facility); it would be the first water purification and reuse project in Nevada.
 A joint effort by the City of Reno and Truckee Meadows Water Authority (TMWA), the project is part of the greater OneWater Nevada water sustainability effort and will be located only a few miles north of Reno.

 The facility will produce Category A+ reclaimed water (A+).
 As defined by the Nevada Administrative Code (NAC) 445A, A+ water is suitable for all Nevada water recycling practices, including groundwater augmentation.
 To meet the A+ standard, the project team selected an ozone-biological-carbon based treatment system.
-These processes produce purified water that meets or exceeds state and federal drinking water standards while also providing significant savings in capital and operating costs, lower energy requirements, lesser treatment-chemical consumption, and none of the brine-concentrate discharge that comes with the reverse osmosis approach commonly used in costal facilities.
+These processes produce purified water that meets or exceeds state and federal drinking water standards while also providing significant savings in capital and operating costs, lower energy requirements, lesser treatment-chemical consumption, and none of the brine-concentrate discharge that comes with the reverse osmosis approach commonly used in costal water purification facilities.

 Potential Project Benefits: